Partners

 Newcastle upon Tyne, United Kingdom

-Newcastle's Intelligent Sensing and Communications group (Electrical Engineering) hosts DC10, focusing on feature extraction and multimodal fusion of high-dimensional NDE datasets — THz, thermography, ultrasound, multispectral — to improve diagnostics and generate precise digital twins.
-The project develops adaptable local–global feature extraction algorithms combining spatial, temporal, and spectral information.
-Newcastle is also linked to the Great North Museum: Hancock (associated partner), providing direct access to museum collections for validation.
+Newcastle's Intelligent Sensing & Communications group hosts DC10, developing feature extraction and multimodal fusion algorithms for high-dimensional NDE datasets — THz, thermography, ultrasound, multispectral — to improve diagnostics and generate precise digital twins of artworks.
+Closely linked to the Great North Museum: Hancock for real-world validation.

 EU Contribution: € 348 738